lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 Vulkan is a new low level API released February 2016 by the Khronos Group that maps directly to the design of modern GPUs.
-OpenGL was designed in 1992 when GPUs were far more simple, but since then they have become programmable computational units of their own with a focus on throughput over latency.
+OpenGL was designed in 1992 when GPUs were far more simple, but since then they have become programmable computational units of their own with a focus on processing large sets of data quicker than CPUs.

 I've prepared a [repo](http://github.com/alaingalvan/raw-vulkan-examples) with a few examples.
 For the sake of brevity I've avoided including some things like listening to window events, cross platform compilation, etc. We're going to walk through writing the simplest Vulkan app possible, a program that creates a triangle, processes it with a shader, and displays it on a window.